 During the 1950s, Madrona continued to grow.
 A 1958 bond election provided the funds for a major addition.
-The old wood structure dating to 1904 was demolished, and a brick addition, constructed on the northeast side of the property, was attached to the 1917 structure, which was remodeled to add three more classrooms.
-When the addition was dedicated on November 2, 1961, the school had 25 classrooms, a new auditorium/lunchroom, kitchen, covered playcourt, and gymnasium.
+The old wood structure dating to 1904 was demolished.
+A brick addition, constructed on the northeast side of the property, was attached to the 1917 structure, which was remodeled to include three more classrooms.
+When the addition was dedicated on November 2, 1961, the school had 25 classrooms, a new auditorium/lunchroom, kitchen, covered play court, and gymnasium.

-A special sculpture commissioned by the district was unveiled at the 1961 dedication.
-Created by artist Henry Rollins, a graduate of Garfield and then student at the University of Washington, the artwork consisted of three carved figures of cedar.
-It had been hoped that the sculpture could be made from an old madrona tree that been taken
+A sculpture commissioned by the district was unveiled at the 1961 dedication.
+Created by artist Henry Rollins, a graduate of Garfield and then a student at the University of Washington, the artwork consisted of three carved figures of cedar.
+It had been hoped that the sculpture could be made from an old madrona tree that been taken down to make way for the new addition, but when madrona wood proved too hard to carve, cedar was substituted.